Spectacular holiday lights shows are prevalent across Central Illinois

 What: A community tradition for more than 50 years, this is what happens when a determined group of neighbors create magic for area children – and never let it go.
 This amazing collection of modest homes will wow you with their holiday spirit and creativity.
 Thank you Candlestick Lane!

-When: Opening night is traditionally the second Saturday night in December, and the display is lit every evening through Christmas, or some years, through January 1.
+When: Opening night is traditionally the second Saturday night in December, or December 12 this year.
+The display is lit every evening through Christmas, or some years, through January 1.
 (Note that 2020 will skip the traditional opening ceremony.)

 Where: Located at Grant Place in Urbana.
 Candlestick Lane is not a real street.
 Take Washington Street to Cottage Grove (south), turn onto Eastern Avenue, then to Grant Place.
 Go slow, some people walk this street.